FC's Email

 I manage many different web pages covering many topics, please let me know which page you are referring to.

-If you want me to add a link to the dat-heads Vendors of DAT equipment and supplies, the CirKits Links to Alternative Energy Web Sites or my other pages, email me your information and I'll consider adding the link.
-I will only add a link if it is closely related to one of my pages.
-I often get link requests from companies who claim to add a link to my site to their links page, but the links page is not accessible from the company's main page.
+I will only add a link if it is closely related to the info on my pages.
+I have had numerous requests for reciprocol links from companies who add my site to their links page, but hide their links page from their main page.
 That practice discourages me from adding your link.

 Generally, single-copy hobbyist projects will cost more to design and prototype than the finished project is worth.
 If a product is already available commercially, there's not much point in paying the engineering costs to make a new design.
 That shouldn't discourage you from trying to invent a better wheel.